Salz-Team/salz/README.md

 You will need to [install nix and devenv](https://devenv.sh/getting-started/).

-You can run `make run` to start the services locally for development (postgresql, minio, caddy). `make clean` will bring the services down and clear the state of postgresql and minio.
+You can run `make run` to start the services locally for development (postgresql, minio, caddy).
+You can the run `make pipeline-seed` to seed the database with some players and `make pipepline-run` to run the game pipeline.
+`make clean` will bring the services down and clear the state of postgresql and minio.

 `.devenv/processes.log` contains the logs of the services managed by devenv.